 - Make sure you have an updated Java-enabled web browser.
 We recommend the following:

-- Microsoft Internet Explorer 6.0 and higher
+- Internet Explorer 6 or higher

-- Mozilla Firefox 3.0 and higher
+- Mozilla 1.7.12 (5.0) or higher

-- GoogleTM Chrome 2.0 and higher
+- Safari 3 or higher

-- Apple Safari 3.0 and higher
+- Firefox 3.0 or higher

 - Verify physical connectivity by checking for solid link lights on the device.
 If you do not get a solid link light, try using a different cable or connect to a different port on the device if possible.
 If the computer is turned off, the link light may not be on.

 - Disable any Internet security software running on the computer.
 Software firewalls such as Zone Alarm, Black Ice, Sygate, Norton Personal Firewall, and Windows XP firewall may block access to the configuration pages.
 Check the help files included with your firewall software for more information on disabling or configuring it.